 Assessment Station in APIE NMC OSCE Exam

 Assessment is the initial station in the APIE stations which is Assessment, Planning, Implementation and Evaluation.
 Assessment can be a NEWS2 Assessment, Neurological Assessment or a Community Assessment.
+The scenarios you can get during the assessment stations are Anxiety and Depression, Asthma, Chronic Heart Failure, Community Assessment, Ectopic Pregnancy, Fall and Fracture, Hernia, Homelessness, Pneumonia and Subural hematoma.
 In this article, we will discuss in detail first about NEWS2 Assessment then we will discuss about additions needed in case of a Neurological and a Community Assessment.
-Time limit for all types of assessment is 15 minutes.
+Time limit for all types of assessment is now 20 minutes.
 You will be given a NEWS2 Assessment Chart or Neurological Assessment Chart or a Community Assessment Chart depending on the scenario given.
 Important thing is to note be tensed (eventhough not easy), take some deep breaths and try to complete whichever chart is given to you.
 First after introductory phase, just ask an open ended question for eg. What brought you here to the hospital?.
 Take your observations, chart it and then ask further questions afterwards.
 It is very important to verbalize NEWS2 score in NEWS2 Assessment, GCS Score in Neurological Assessment and PHQ9 Score in Community Assessment (PHQ9 will be usually given with the scenario).

 Assessment Station in APIE Stations of NMC OSCE Exam